 - How can I find a job in technical communication?

 - I have a degree in English—what can I do with it?

 Q. "What does a technical writer do?"

-Technical writing involves developing and editing technical communication such as user manuals, installation instructions, program documentation, maintenance manuals, data sheets, technical bulletins, writing articles for high-technology clients.
+A. Technical writing involves developing and editing technical communication such as user manuals, installation instructions, program documentation, maintenance manuals, data sheets, technical bulletins, writing articles for high-technology clients.
 Industries that employ technical communicators include computer hardware, software and peripherals, telecommunications, applied and exact sciences, and more.